Johns Hopkins All Children's Hospital 340B at Johns Hopkins All Children's Hospital

 Johns Hopkins All Children’s Hospital is focused on improving health outcomes for all children and reducing health care disparities that may impact children from under-resourced communities and those at high-risk for chronic illness.

-Hospital Specific Programs of Note That Use 340B funding:
+Hospital Specific Programs of Note That Benefit from 340B funding:

 • Asthma: Our pediatric pulmonology program includes a collaborative team that works to reduce hospitalizations and connect patients and their families with hospital-based and community resources.
+Approximately 5,000 asthma patients are seen each year.
 Black and Hispanic children are at higher risk of asthma, making this multi-faceted approach especially important.

 • Cystic Fibrosis: Accredited by the Cystic Fibrosis Foundation, the Johns Hopkins All Children’s Cystic Fibrosis center provides ongoing care for 170 patients.
 Many of these patients are experiencing improved health and fewer hospitalizations on the class of medications called CFTR modulators.
 These medications require additional efforts by the ambulatory team for prior authorizations, specialty pharmacy communication, patient education, adherence, and management of medication side effects.
 The team also hosts a yearly education day for patients’ parents, grandparents and siblings, recognizing the important role that all members of the family can play in helping CF patients stay healthy and active.

-• Hemophilia & Bleeding Disorders: Our nationally accredited center of excellence creates personalized care plans for 150 hemophilia patients and treats children with other bleeding disorders, helping them lead healthy, uncomplicated lives.
-Specialty pharmacy services are an important feature of this multidisciplinary approach, resulting in significantly reduced risk of bleeding complications and hospitalizations.
+• Hemophilia & Bleeding Disorders: Our nationally accredited center of excellence creates personalized care plans for more than 200 hemophilia patients and treats children with other bleeding disorders, helping them lead healthy, uncomplicated lives.
+Pharmacy services are an important feature of this multidisciplinary approach, resulting in significantly reduced risk of bleeding complications and hospitalizations.

 • Healthy Weight Initiative: Obesity in children and teens is linked to higher risk for type 2 diabetes and other chronic illnesses.
 The hospital’s Healthy Steps Clinic used a family-centered approach to help address obesity and maintain weight loss.
 The Community Health program runs a food pharmacy where patients and families with a prescription from their provider can receive healthy foods and nutrition education.
 Children and families in the community benefit from nutrition programs available to the public.

-• Diabetes Care: Our team of pediatric diabetes physicians, nurses and educators provides care for children with type 1 and 2 diabetes, including programs led by advanced diabetes educators.
+• Diabetes Care: Our team of pediatric diabetes physicians, nurses and educators annually provides care for more than 1,300 patients with type 1 and nearly 600 patients with type 2 diabetes, including programs led by advanced diabetes educators.

 • Heart Institute: Our comprehensive approach to cardiac care includes treatment of the full spectrum of congenital and acquired heart disease.
 A preventive cardiology program includes a focus on treating teens with high cholesterol or hypertension.